serokell/private-tezos-blockchain/README.md

 4. Go to the Network section of ZeroTier Central and create a new network.
-New network will be assotiated with Network ID.
+The new network will be assotiated with a Network ID.
 In order to join the Zerotier network run `sudo zerotier-cli join <network-id>` Then, ask participants to join.
-Use the Node IDs that were provided for your machine to add your machine to the network.
+Use the Node IDs that were provided for your machine to add them to the network.

 5. Ask other participants to also create a ZeroTier account and join the network you just created.